Cheap hacks for fancy places

 Hack: The markets

 There are two options here.
 First of all, did you know you can just hit up Billy Kwong for a few snacks at the bar?
 Well you can.
 Walk on it and order a serve of dumplings, a side of native greens and a glass of Project wine and your dinner is set.
 Wanna go even cheaper?
 Hit up Carriageworks Farmers Markets on Saturdays to try Billy Kwong food at a fraction of the cost.
 Try the giant pork bun – you’ll be lost forever in that hot, oily, amazing chilli sauce.

 Been hanging to try Pilu’s famous suckling pig but can’t raise the coin?
-Then get down to Pilu at brekky or lunchtime; skip past the fancy gate to the restaurant and head into the Kiosk café next door.
-There you can get the same pig shredded up and stuffed between Sonoma sourdough with mayo, fresh slices of apple and peppery rocket for $14.50.
+Then get down to Pilu at breakfast or lunchtime; skip past the fancy gate to the restaurant and head into Baretto (formely call the Kiosk) café next door.
+There you can get the same pig shredded up and stuffed between Sonoma sourdough with mayo, fresh slices of fennel and peppery rocket for $15.50.
 Ask for it toasted – trust us.

 You can sit up in the restaurant proper for the full Bentley shebang, or down in the cheap seats in the bar for a more casual affair.
 It’s the same food though, cooked by the same chefs, so what’s the difference?
 The price, that’s what.
 Try the best darn pastrami sandwich of your life in the form of the Bentley Sandwich, go a side of those famous chips or try their house-cured meats.
 Regardless of what you do, it’s going to be a feast.